bbc/peaks.js/README.md

   // that the overviewHighlight takes up
   overviewHighlightOffset: 11,

-  // Colour for segments on the waveform
+  // Color for segments on the waveform
   segmentColor: 'rgba(255, 161, 39, 1)',

-  // Colour of the play head
+  // Color of the play head
   playheadColor: 'rgba(0, 0, 0, 1)',

-  // Colour of the play head text
+  // Color of the play head text
   playheadTextColor: '#aaa',

   // Show current time next to the play head